argoproj/argo-cd/docs/user-guide/ksonnet.md

 # Ksonnet

-!!! tip Warning "Ksonnet is a defunct tool. "
+!!! tip Warning "Ksonnet is defunct and no longer supported."

 ## Environments
 Ksonnet has a first class concept of an "environment."
 To create an application from a ksonnet